github/training-kit/git-guides/git-push.md

 ### Check your branch

 Check what branch you are currently on with `git status`.
-If you are working on a protected branch, like `master`, you may be unable to push commits directly to the remote.
+If you are working on a protected branch, like `main`, you may be unable to push commits directly to the remote.
 If this happens to you, it's OK!
 You can fix this a few ways.

 #### Work was not yet on any branch